vu-ls/advise/deploy/examples/aws/README.md

 3. Generate a SSH key pair and store it in EC2.
 The key name must be provided in the `ssh_key_name` TF variable.
 4. Create Route53 zone(s) if needed.
+5. Create a DynamoDB table for state locking.
+    * Default name: `terraform-state-locking`.
+    * Primary key: `LockID`, type "string".
+    * Table class: Standard
+    * Capacity mode: On-demand
+    * Enable deletion protection if desired
+6. Create a S3 bucket to store state.
+    * Disable ACL
+    * Block all public access
+    * Enable bucket versioning
+7. If using AWS SES for email, create a verified identity for the domain name configured in the variables.
+This should be in us-east-1, unless you have configured the vars and modules here to use an alternate region.
+Optionally, also configure a custom MAIL_FROM in AWS.
+7. Run init to set up terraform.
+Supply S3 configuration when prompted.
+    * `terraform init`
+    * If using vars file: `terraform init -var-file=vars/var_file.tfvars`

 ### Initial Deployment
 Initial deployment is a multi-step process to bootstrap the environment.
 Once